EchooWww/DriveThruDiet/README.md

 To compare nutrients food items, follow these steps:

 1. Select 2 food items to compare by clicking the "COMPARE" in the NutriFacts page.
-2. View the comparison results.
+2. Open the sidebar by clicking the icon in the upper right corner, click on the "COMPARE" button in the bottom.
+3. Check the comparison details of the 2 items.

 ### 5.6 The AI assistant -- FastFoodie